Cirrent/ccm_documentation_stage/docs/ccm-api-guide.rst

 Request CCM location
 ^^^^^^^^^^^^^^^^^^^^^

-This command requests the last location information as available alongside a timestamp that specifies when that location reading was taken.
+This command requests the last location information alongside a timestamp that specifies when that location reading was taken.
 An error is returned if a location fix cannot be determined.

 Command: